uit-no-old/incoming/doc/overview.md

 A large file upload with Incoming!!
 -----------------------------------

 Suppose your web app backend wants to let a client upload a large file, for example by rendering and then sending a page with a file input field, or by answering a specific AJAX request by the client (what exactly you do there is none of Incoming!!'s business).
-This is the sequence in which the file upload with Incoming!! happens:
+This is, from that point on, the sequence in which the file upload with Incoming!! happens:

 ![Upload sequence step 1][fig-seq1]